Western Pomerania: Duchy of Pomerania (1121/81–1637) and Principality of Rügen (1168–1325)

-In spite of his surrender or even with military help from the succeeding Poles, the Pomeranian duke Wartislaw I of the House of Griffins successfully started conquering the areas west of his burgh in Stettin the years after 1121.
+In spite of his surrender or even with military help from the succeeding Poles, the Pomeranian duke Wartislaw I of the House of Griffins successfully started conquering the areas west of his burgh in Szczecin the years after 1121.
 These lands were considerably weakened by previous warfare: The coast was raided by the Danes, which destroyed Jomsborg in 1043, shifting the power in the Oder delta South to Pomeranian Stettin.
 Rethra was raided and devastated by the Germans in winter 1068/69, the Lutizian alliance fell apart, and instead the Lutizian tribes started fighting against each other ("Liutizischer Bruderkrieg", Liutizian civil war).

 Wartislaw's aim was not only the expansion of his duchy, but also the spread of the Christian faith.
 In 1124, he invited Otto von Bamberg to mission in his duchy east of the Oder River.
 By 1128, Wartislaw I had expanded his duchy west to the County of Gützkow and Circipania and south to the Uckermark.
 He invited Otto von Bamberg again to mission in these pagan areas West of the Oder River, too.
 The former Liutizian principalities were turned into castellanies subordinate to the Pomeranian duke, who appointed the castellans.
 These castellanies were converted from their pagan to Christian religion in Usedom, 1128.
 Except for the Rani living North of the Ryck River and Demmin, all western Pomeranian territories had become united and Christian.
 Wartislaw's dependency on Poland loosened in the following years and, in 1135 with the death of Polish king Boleslaw III, Wartislaw's duchy regained independence.
 About ten years later, he was slain by pagans near Stolpe.
 Stolpe Abbey was erected at this site by Wartislaw's successor, Ratibor I.